Loading...

 Week 1-6: Active Amicable Recovery

-This is the highest-value window.
-The recovery agent contacts the debtor directly — not accounts payable, not the general email address, but the person who authorises payments.
-In the UAE's business culture, field visits are particularly effective: a professional appearing in the debtor's lobby sends a message that phone calls don't.
+Recovery agent contacts the debtor directly — not accounts payable, but the person who authorises payments.
+In the UAE’s business culture, field visits are particularly effective.
+During this phase, the service negotiates toward resolution: immediate payment, structured instalments, or a commercial settlement.

 Month 2+: Legal Escalation